Jack Clisby

-Jack Clisby is an Australian soccer player who plays as a left back.
+Jack Clisby is a former Australian soccer player who played as a left back.

 Club career

 Clisby made his senior debut for Perth Glory on 26 January 2013, starting against Brisbane Roar.
 Clisby played 29 games for Perth Glory.
 He was then signed with Melbourne City in January 2015 for the 15/16 season.

 Clisby then played for Western Sydney Wanderers followed by Central Coast Mariners.
 In June 2021, Clisby returned to Perth Glory.

-After his time at Perth he went back to the Wanderers.
-He scored for the Wanderers with a long range strike against the Brisbane Roar in the Australia Cup Quarter-Final.